 Ever since the latter half of 2015, the concept of Accelerated Mobile Pages for WordPress as well as other website technologies has been in discussion.
-Web developers, WordPress people, SEO experts, and everyone else associated with content creation or management has been talking about the AMP Project.
+Web developers, WordPress people, SEO experts, and everyone else associated with content creation, management or looking to build a website has been talking about the AMP Project.

 But what exactly is the AMP Project?
 We know that “Accelerated Mobile Pages” refers to something that can, well, accelerate your pages on the mobile.
 Ideally, a website using AMP should load faster and provide a better UX overall as compared to one that doesn’t use AMP, all other things being constant.

 However, is that it?
-Should you just activate AMP on your WordPress website and forget all about it?
+Should you just activate AMP right after you’ve finished making your WordPress website and forget all about it?
 This article answers all the questions related to Accelerated Mobile Pages that a web developer working with WordPress should be aware of.

 What is AMP?